 Each holder of Common Stock is entitled to one vote for each share held of record at the close of business on the Record Date.
-As of such date, 45,601,634 shares of Common Stock were outstanding.
-As of the Record Date, the only persons known by the Company to own of record or beneficially more than 5% of the outstanding Common Stock were the following:
+As of such date, 45,999,494 shares of Common Stock were outstanding.
+As of the Record Date, the only persons known by the Company to beneficially own more than 5% of the outstanding Common Stock were the following: